 I’m a writer and filmmaker.
 I began by studying History at university, then became a filmmaker simply by picking up a camera and shooting.
-After my BA and MA in History I went to film school and art school.
+After my BA and MA in History, I went to film school.
+I did a PhD on history films.

 I wrote Art History for Filmmakers: The Art of Visual Storytelling (Bloomsbury Press 2016).
 It’s the first book of its kind, both a rich journey into the history of art and film, and a practical guide to using visual art from the past to stimulate and enrich contemporary filmmaking.